 The reason for this is that the mortgage agreement was made between the mortgage company and you and your spouse.
 Once the mortgage agreement was signed and processed, the mortgage lender had two people obligated for paying the mortgage.

 Just because you and your spouse divorce does not eliminate either your or your spouse obligation to the mortgage lender.
-In addition, there is generally no incentive for the mortgage lender to let one potential source of payment off the mortgage.
+In addition, there is generally no incentive for the mortgage lender to let one potential source of paying off the mortgage.

 One Solution is to Refinance the Mortgage

 What I have worked with my clients on doing in some of my cases is to have the house refinanced.
-This is one possible solution depending on financial situation of the parties involved and current mortgage rates.
+This is one possible solution depending on the financial situation of the parties involved and current mortgage rates.

 If you are the one awarded the house you may decide to refinance your mortgage so that you are now the only one responsible for it.
 Unfortunately, this method requires an approval process.
 If refinancing is possible this can be a great way to cut ties with your ex-spouse.